-Simply natural, Simply fabulous!
-Nuala O’Donovan is an Irish artist who is working in sculptural ceramics, based in Cork, Ireland.
-In her work, Nuala combines regular pattern with the characteristics of irregular patterns and forms from nature.
+Simply Natural, Simply fabulous!
+Nuala O’Donovan is an Irish artist who is working in sculptural art ceramics, based in Cork, Ireland.
+In her work, Nuala combines a regular pattern with the characteristics of irregular patterns and forms from nature.

 Each element of the pattern of art ceramics is individually made, the form is constructed slowly over a period of weeks or months.
 The finished forms are a result of an intuitive response to the direction that the pattern takes as well as the irregularity in the handmade elements of the pattern.